b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

   <img src="https://img.youtube.com/vi/PyuefwWwz50/default.jpg" alt="Video Thumbnail" width="100">
 </a>

 Ran out of sunflower seeds.
 The chewing and crunch was a delight.
 So, replenished supply.
 This time, equal parts: unhulled sunflower seeds, dried gojis and dried cranberries.
 With a side of 45°C Hydrogen water and a pinch of Lotus coarse Celtic sea salt (sublime) and a hot beverage of ceremonial grade organic cacao, with 1/4 teaspoon each of nutmeg, cinnamon and turmeric, two cloves, a dollop of butter from the butterbell and a dollop of MCT oil.
 Dried fruit are medicinal lollies, to be had regularly in small portions.
+In nature, if the berry is edible, it is a premium draw of diverse predation.
+You are blessed if you comeby a patch.
+Never eat or cook with in excess.
+Danger/HazChem: Medicine lolly.

 ## Saturday, September 27, 2025 ##